In this article, I’ll explain how we can set up a deployment using docker-compose for a Spring Boot application that uses a MariaDB database.

 links is deprecated and should be replaced with

-Just add following into the docker-compose.yml
+Just add the following to the docker-compose.yml

 version: "3.7" services: api_service: build: . restart: always ports: - 8080:8080 depends_on: - maria_db command: sh -c './wait-for mysql_db:3306 -- npm start' maria_db: image: "mariadb:10.5.8" restart: always ports: - 3307:3306 environment: MYSQL_DATABASE: java_to_dev_app_db MYSQL_USER: java_to_dev MYSQL_PASSWORD: nE5kMc7JCGNqwDQM MYSQL_ROOT_PASSWORD: nE5kMc7JCGNqwDQN